Phantom-VK/Phantom-VK/README.md

 - 🏆 **PSB IDEA Hackathon 2025 Winner** - Union Bank of India
 - 🚀 Developed **HR Chacha** - AI hiring assistant improving screening efficiency by 60%
 - 🔍 Built **Phishing Detection ML Pipeline** with 97% accuracy on AWS
+- 🚀 Developed more than 5 Android and Desktop Apps
 - 💡 **Vice President** of SWAG Developers Club & Co Organizer at GDG on Campus SGGSIE&T

 ### 🔥 Featured Projects